bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 * NEW : Added the ability to output PDF and Print buttons on the type of page.

 == Upgrade Notice ==

+= V1.8.2 =
+We fixed the bug with instalation of the additional fonts.

 = V1.8.1 =
 We changed plugin settings structure.
 We fixed the bug with displaying images in pdf-document.
 We fixed the bug with creation of rtl-oriented documents.
 Added ability to load additional fonts.
 We updated styles for generate pdf/print page version with default stylesheet.
 We updated functionality for displaying pdf/print buttons in any place of your site.
 We updated MPDF library to version 6.0.